 Please complete an Expense Reimbursement Request Form [pdf].
-For ECE please submit your reimbursement form by email and hand-deliver receipts to Diana Leathers at firstname.lastname@example.org.
-Her office is Bldg 23, Rm 116.
+For ECE reimbursements, please direct requests to ECE Admin Services at firstname.lastname@example.org.
 For all other departments please email to email@example.com and hand-deliver original receipts to Audrey Jin in Bldg 23, Rm 217C in the Admin Suite.
 Expenses must be submitted for reimbursement within 30 days of the date of purchase.

 - Meal and restaurant receipts must include the name and location of the restaurant, the number of people served, and the date and amount of the expense.